 3.1.1 Weed density (Species wise) at 15,30 & 60 DAS for 1 m2

-Weed density was recorded at 15, 30 and 60 day interval species wise (Echinochloa, Cyperus, Digera arvensis, Commelina benghalensis and Corchorus) and perform statistical analysis on the density of all of them.
+Weed density was recorded at 15, 30 and 60 day intervals species wise (Echinochloa, Cyperus, Digera arvensis, Commelina benghalensis and Corchorus) and performed statistical analysis on the density of all of them.

 Echinochloa density (1 m2)

 The data on density of Echinochloa spp. with their square root number presented in Table 1 and Fig.1 delineate that the effect of treatments was found significant with the application of different herbicides.
-Lowest density of Echinochloa was found in Pre-emergence: Diclosulum @ 26 ga.i/ha + post-emergence: Propaquizafop 2.5% + Imazethapyr 3.75% @ 2litre/ha (2.88) and the highest weed density of this weed found in weed free check (2 hand weeding 20 and 40 DAS (31.21) at 15 DAS in main plot.
-At 30 DAS the lowest weed density found in Weed-free check (2 hand weeding at 20 and 40 DAS) (1.92) and the highest weed density of echinochloa found in weedy check (23.03) in main plot.
+Lowest density of Echinochloa was found in Pre-emergence: Diclosulum @ 26 ga.i/ha + post-emergence: Propaquizafop 2.5% + Imazethapyr 3.75% @ 2litre/ha (2.88) and the highest weed density of this weed was found in weed free check (2 hand weeding 20 and 40 DAS (31.21) at 15 DAS in main plot.
+At 30 DAS, the lowest weed density found in Weed-free check (2 hand weeding at 20 and 40 DAS) (1.92) and the highest weed density of Echinochloa found in weedy check (23.03) in main plot.
 At 60 DAS the lowest density of Echinochloa spp. found in weed free check (0) and the highest weed density found in weedy check (20.64) in main plot.
-With respect of microbial strains application the Echinochloa spp. weed density found significant at all three stages of crop.
+With respect to microbial strains application to the Echinochloa spp. weed density found significant at all three stages of crop.
 Lowest weed density of Echinochloa spp. was observed in Bradyrhizobium daqingense @ 10 g/kg seed + Bacillus aryabhataii @ 10 g/kg seed (Consortia) at 15 DAS as well as 30 DAS 15.7 and 5.18 respectively and at 60 DAS lowest density found in Bacillus aryabhataii, (Zn & P-solubilizing bacteria) @ 10 g/kg seed (8.29) in sub plot.
-In interaction density of Echinochloa spp. was found significant.
+In interaction density of Echinochloa spp. was found to be significant.

 3.1.1.2 Cyperus spp. density (1 m2)

 The data on density of Cyperus with their square root number presented in Table 2 and Fig. 2 delineate that the effect of treatments was found significant with the application of different herbicides.
 Lowest density of Cyperus was found in Pre-emergence: Diclosulum @ 26 ga.i/ha + post-emergence: Propaquizafop 2.5% + Imazethapyr 3.75% @ 2litre/ha (1.69) and the highest weed density of this weed found in weed free check (2 hand weeding 20 and 40 DAS (27.76) at 15 DAS in main plot.
-At 30 DAS the lowest weed density found in Weed-free check (2 hand weeding at 20 and 40 DAS) (3.05) and the highest weed density of Cyperus found in weedy check (25.99) in main plot.
+At 30 DAS, the lowest weed density found in Weed-free check (2 hand weeding at 20 and 40 DAS) (3.05) and the highest weed density of Cyperus found in weedy check (25.99) in main plot.
 At 60 DAS the lowest density of Cyperus found in weed free check (0) and the highest weed density found in weedy check (29.20) in main plot.
-With respect of microbial strains application the Cyperus weed density found significant at all three stages of crop.
+With respect of microbial strains application, the Cyperus weed density found significant at all three stages of crop.
 Lowest weed density of Cyperus was observed in Bradyrhizobium daqingense @ 10 g/kg seed + Bacillus aryabhataii @ 10 g/kg seed (Consortia) 15, 30 and 60 DAS (14.15, 6.81 and 7.26) respectively in sub plot.
 In interaction density of Cyperus was found significant.

 3.1.1.3 Commelina benghalensis density (1 m2)